RoboSats/robosats/docs/_pages/docs/03-understand/07-wallets.md

 ### Bluewallet (Mobile)
 It works well.
 But they are having issues in the custodial mode.
 Escrows that RoboSats returns are charged to users (so Bluewallet is keeping that balance?).
 Bonds that are slashed...are charged twice by Blue!
 More info once they reply to us.
 EDIT: Blue has confirmed they are working to soon solve these accounting bugs!

-### Bitcoin Beach (Mobile)
+### Blink (Mobile, former Bitcoin Beach Wallet)
-The hodl invoice shows as a grey icon while waiting.
-Need to tap the obvious back button to return to the main screen while the payment is pending.
+Currently hodl invoices don't work correctly and get charged to users, bonds which are older than some minutes are lost.
+Payouts work fine.

 ### OBW (Mobile)
 One of the simplest and one of the best.
 The hodl invoice shows as "on fly", it is no custodial and it allows to create our own channels, to buy one from a liquidity provider or use Hosted Channels.
 It is maintained by the great Fiatjaf and it is a fork of the abandoned SBW.